OOlashyn/oolashyn.github.io/_posts/2021-02-01-customizing-embedded-powerbi-in-powerapps-portal.md

 ![print report]({{site.baseurl}}/assets/img/2021-02-02-report-print.jpg){: .center-image }

-## Mobile layout

-In our mobile-first ability to view everything in mobile is crucial.
-Unfortunately, if you will just embed standard report and try to show it on a mobile device it will look bad.
-That's because the system will just try to shrink it.
-To solve this issue you need to create a mobile layout for your report ( see [here](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-create-phone-report) for more details ) and then using library change layout of report to mobile (if applicable).
-{% capture code %}
-//get enum of available models
-//for mobile layout there is two options
-//models.LayoutType.MobileLandscape and models.LayoutType.MobilePortrait
-var models = window['powerbi-client'].models;

-// get div container for powerbi report var embedContainer = $(".powerbi")[0];

-// get reference to the embedded report var report = powerbi.get(embedContainer);

-report.getPages().then(function (pages) {
-    //check if report has mobile portrait layout pages[0].hasLayout(models.LayoutType.MobilePortrait).then(function (hasLayout) {

-        if(hasLayout) {
-            const newSettings = {
-                layoutType: models.LayoutType.MobilePortrait
-            };

-            report.updateSettings(newSettings);
-        }
-    })
-})
-{% endcapture %}
-{% include code.html code=code lang="javascript" %}

 ## Data selected event

 Sometimes we need to handle events in a specific way - show notification when the data was selected etc. Luckily we can register custom event listeners on data selected event and perform our custom logic.